 Elementwise multiplication of

-, i.e.
+b, i.e.

-a[i] * b[i]
+a[i] * b[i].

 FGraphNode *fpow_g(FGraphNode *a, FGraphNode *b)